 - Put the teaspoon of brown sugar in your lime half, and use the back of the spoon to spread the sugar all around the inside.
 Gently place the lime half on top of the drink, hollowed out side facing up

 - Fill the lime half with mezcal.
-If using, put a couple of drops of the food grade citrus essential oils over the top of the mezcal, and spread a drop or two around the rim of the lime half
+If using, put a couple of drops of the orange extract (if using) over the top of the mezcal

 - Use a cooks blow torch** to set the garnish alight.
 Let it burn for 10 seconds, then use a spoon to dunk the lime half into the drink to put out the flame and get the mezcal into the drink.